 Another unique thing to think about was the safari itself which called for special clothing.
 While I really didn’t want to stand out like a sore thumb “tourist” in South Africa, I still wanted to have some of those neutral coloured shirts that could be converted to long sleeves for protection, could stay cool, and also not be distracting for animals.
 Columbia and Mountain Hardwear were my sportswear company of choice.

-So let’s start off with the tops.
+With this packing list guide for South Africa and Seychelles, let’s start off with the tops.

 From left to right

-- SCOTTeVEST travel jacket
+- SCOTTeVEST Essential Jacket

 - Eagle Creek Pack-it Specter – 6 t-shirts and 2 tanks including the Pistol Lake Performance Henley